 - Operation of standard office equipment including fax machines, copiers, and computers.

 - Relational database structures.

-- Writing structured query language (SQL) queries and Crystal Reports against complex databases.
+- Writing structured query language (SQL) queries and develop automated reporting against complex databases.

 - Analyze information and determine patterns and trends.

 - Work independently.